Plastic is not only harming the environment but is also endangering human health.

 Plastics present in food packaging contain hazardous chemicals, including endocrine disrupting chemicals, which leak into our food, and make their way into our bodies.
 These chemicals can be, and must be avoided.
 We need decision-makers to take action on hazardous chemicals in the form of restrictions and new regulations for food contact materials (FCMs).

-This health research project looks to test urine samples for the presence of phthalates and bisphenols, chemicals commonly found in plastic packaging and that migrate to the food.
+The “Plastics in Spotlight “health research project looks to test urine samples for the presence of phthalates and bisphenols, chemicals commonly found in plastic packaging and that migrate to the food.
 The Plastic in the Spotlight Project is a follow up to the national level project initiated and carried out in Catalonia by ReZero from March to July 2019, to great success.

 Help us get ambitious legislation on plastic food packaging chemicals by sharing the results of the project.
 You can use our social media pack to take action – and don’t forget to tag your parliamentary representatives!
-The more noise we can make, the better chance we have at protecting our health and the environment!
+The more noise we can make, the better chance we have at protecting our health and the environment.

 Plastic packaging includes a wide array of chemicals.
 Yet, many of the 12,000 chemicals used in the manufacture of food contact materials (FCMs) globally (over 8,000 in Europe) have not been adequately tested for toxicity.